 Central objective of this course is to set forth and capture ideas about these political challenges and realities that public leadership faces in times of crises.
 How do crises shape the agenda-setting?
 What are the “operational codes” that the leaders use in order to grasp a good understanding of the crisis at hand?
 What are the main ideational stimulants that direct them to one decision while ruling out another one?
 What are the main security concerns and stakes in the emergence of crises?

 Without neglecting the importance of structural factors, this course will adopt an agency-centered approach, by focusing on how public leadership reacts under pressure.

-Drawing upon the reading material, sense-making, decision-making, meaning making (political communication), crisis termination and learning from crises are the five stages of crisis management that we will examine.
+Drawing upon the reading material, agenda setting, decision-making, meaning making (political communication) and learning from crises are the stages of crisis management that we will examine.

 Once available, timetables will be published here.

 The structure of the class will be mainly based on the questions that are set above.
 The first two classes of Week 1 will be mainly instructed by the lecturer who will provide the students with some introductory notes on their tasks for this course as well as some necessary conceptual definitions, which are deemed essential for the class.
 From Week 2 onwards, the students, through their presentations will set the stage for the classes.
 The lecturer will start with an introductory 5’ lecture and give the floor to the students who will perform a presentation of a topic of their interest for 5’-7’.
 The presentation should be designed to apply the respective key concepts of every week to a policy problem (the nature/content of the policy problem is up to the student’s call).
 The last slide of the presentation should conclude with two questions that will open the discussion in the class.
 The other attendants will have been divided into groups and will try to address the questions.
 They will be able to raise their remarks as well.
 The active presentation of the students to the class discussion is required.